Your HELP debt affects your borrowing power!

 How much am I paying in HECS right now?

-That’s because you don’t actually start paying HECS-HELP until you reach a certain income level.
+You don’t actually start paying HECS-HELP until you reach a certain income level.

 Even once you reach higher income levels, the repayments themselves are quite negligible because you don’t pay back any interest on the debt like a normal loan.